upliftlabs/uplift-sample-api-app/README.md

 ## Sample App Usage (NodeJS and Python)
 #### Making API Calls and Handling Pagination
 The app retrieves data from an API in paginated form.
-The function `getJobResult` will fetch a page of results, and pagination will continue until all data is retrieved.
+The function `getJobResults` will fetch a page of results, and pagination will continue until all data is retrieved.

 #### Exporting Data to CSV
 The app collects the data into CSV files.
 The data will be organized by athleteId and sessionId.
 For each combination of athleteId and sessionId, a folder will be created.
 If a new session starts, a new CSV file will be generated.
 If the session already exists, new rows will be appended to the file.